Tesla’s real problem isn’t brand damage. It’s boundary closure.

 Public evidence to run the protocol.
 SEC filings, earnings calls, third-party surveys, regulatory dockets.
 No insider access required.

 That chain-of-custody matters—forecasting without evidence is just punditry with timestamps.
-Full materials at [genesistheory.org/tesla-forecast]: every claim ID, every scoring decision, every version change logged.
+Full materials at genesistheory.org/tesla-forecast: every claim ID, every scoring decision, every version change logged.
+The forecast itself is hash-locked in the Seer registry as SEER-2026-0003—any post-hoc modification is detectable.

 The predictions